This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a small bowl, mix together flour, baking powder, and salt.
+- In a small bowl, mix the flour, baking powder, and salt.

-- In a separate medium-sized bowl, stir together melted butter and sugar.
-Add egg yolk, vanilla, and mik and whisk until completely blended.
-Stir wet ingredients into dry ingredients, gently fold in blueberries and pour into a buttered 10-ounce ramekin.
+- In a medium bowl, stir together the melted butter and sugar.
+Add the egg yolk, vanilla, and milk, then whisk until smooth.
+Stir in the dry ingredients until just combined, then gently fold in the blueberries.

-- Bake for 15-20 minutes or until top is golden and center is completely cooked.
+- Bake for 15-20 minutes, until the top is golden and a skewer inserted in the center comes out clean.

-- Remove ramekin from oven and place on a rack to cool slightly.
+- Remove from the oven and let cool slightly on a rack.

 Notes

-- Watch the Baking Time: Be vigilant to prevent overbaking, which leads to dryness and a dark crust.
-Your muffin is done when a knife or skewer comes out clean or with minimal crumbs.
+- Watch the Bake Time: The muffin is done when the top is golden and a skewer comes out clean or with a few crumbs.

 Nutrition